 There are several graded assignments that will give you a completion badge once done.
 There’s also plenty of study material and videos available.
 You can add the certification in there, too, but with an additional fee.

 Finally, this course can help you get into Boston University’s MSc in Digital Innovation.

 Level: Beginner and Experienced

-The Product School’s Project Management Certifications include three different certificates that can be taken at the same time.
+The Product School’s offers three different product management courses that can be taken at the same time.
 The Product School is a dedicated product management program aimed at helping beginners and expert product managers.